7 Essential Cloud Computing Skills For Cloud Engineers

 3. Serverless Computing

-Serverless computing is a cloud model where you can run your code without managing any servers.
+Serverless computing is a cloud model in which you can run your code without managing servers.
 In a serverless setup, you write small units of code (functions) and the cloud provider runs them on demand, automatically handling all the underlying server management and scaling.

 Why is it Important?